openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-macos.md

    * offers both C/C++ and Python APIs
    * additionally includes code samples
-   * is dedicated to users of all major OSs: Windows, Linux, macOS
+   * is dedicated to macOS users (archives for other systems are also available)

 .. tab-set::